New

 At its core, recruiting marketing involves:

-• Creating a compelling employer brand: This means showcasing what makes your company unique, from its culture to its values, mission, and work environment.
+• Creating a compelling employer brand that showcases what makes your company unique, from its culture to its values, mission, and work environment.

-• Using marketing tools and channels: Like any other marketing strategy, recruiting marketing leverages tools like social media, email campaigns, job boards, and paid ads to reach the right audience.
+• Use multiple marketing tools and channels such as social media, email campaigns, job boards, and paid ads to reach the right audience.

 All of this can be divided into 4 key stages: